evilmog/churchofwifi.org/pages/about.md

 ---
 ### Shenanigans (def)

-`she·​nan·​i·​gan | \ shə-ˈna-ni-gən:`
+* `she·​nan·​i·​gan | \ shə-ˈna-ni-gən:`

-1. a devious trick used especially for an underhand purpose
+* `a devious trick used especially for an underhand purpose`

-2. tricky or questionable practices or conduct —usually used in plural
+* `tricky or questionable practices or conduct —usually used in plural`

-3. high-spirited or mischievous activity —usually used in plural
+* `high-spirited or mischievous activity —usually used in plural`

 ### Church of Wifi Definition of Shenanigans
+The Church of wifi defines shenanigans differently.

-1. Stupidity or silliness caused by not enough alcohol
+* `Stupidity or silliness caused by not enough alcohol`

+* `The true hacker spirit`

+* `Doing things like dropping stuffed animals with parachutes because we can`